ZELLMECHANIK-DRESDEN/ShapeOut/docs/sec_interface.rst

 The plot area visualizes the current analysis.
 It is configured via the configuration tabs *Plotting*, *Scatter Plot*, and *Contour Plot* (see below).

-The axes limits can directly modified with the mouse by dragging the plot with the left mouse button (axes offset), zooming in or out with the mouse wheel, or by drawing a rectangle using the right mouse button (zoom to selection).
+The axes limits can directly be modified with the mouse by dragging the plot with the left mouse button (axes offset), zooming in or out with the mouse wheel, or by drawing a rectangle using the right mouse button (zoom to selection).